wangziyao318/imgTOtex/README.md

 # login to huggingface so that you can download stabilityai/stable-diffusion-2-inpainting
 huggingface-cli login

-# Config accelerate if you want to use torch dynamo inductor or numa topology
+# Config accelerate to use torch dynamo inductor, numa topology, and deepspeed
 accelerate config

 # Run the program